Understanding Signs of Brain Injury

 Diffuse Injury: Denotes widespread damage

 Countercoup Injury: Brain damage occurring at the side of the brain opposite the trauma, caused by the cerebral spinal fluid drifting backward.
 If the blow is hard enough, it forces the brain against the back of the skull.

-The brain injury lawyers at Cariati Law can help represent you if your brain injury was caused by negligence.
-Was your brain injury caused in a car accident, a slip and fall at work or because of possible negligence?
+The brain injury lawyers at Cariati Law could help represent you if your brain injury was caused by negligence.
+Was your brain injury caused by a car accident, a slip and fall at work, or because of possible negligence?
 If you believe it was, call Cariati Law for help.
 We’ll investigate your situation thoroughly and see if you have a claim to recover damages.

 It is very important to hire an experienced brain injury lawyer.
 Call Cariati Law to speak with an experienced personal injury lawyer.
 It won’t cost you anything to discuss your case.

 Cariati Law, passion behind every case.